celery/celery/docs/getting-started/next-steps.rst

     >>> res.get(propagate=False)
     TypeError("unsupported operand type(s) for +: 'int' and 'str'")

-In this case it'll return the exception instance raised instead, and so to check whether the task succeeded or failed you'll have to use the corresponding methods on the result instance:
+In this case it'll return the exception instance raised instead -- so to check whether the task succeeded or failed, you'll have to use the corresponding methods on the result instance:

 .. code-block:: pycon